 Habitat: Pale Corydalis grows from a succulent root system and does best in dry sunny to partly sunny areas of slopes, woodland edges, rocky or sandy soils, but where to air temperature is not overly hot as this is a plant of cooler environments.

 Names: The genus Corydalis, is taken from the Greek word for "crested lark".
 The species name sempervirens, means 'evergreen', which the plant is in more southerly places.
 The author names for the plant classification are: First to classify but useing the name Fumaria sempervirens in 1753, was - '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-His work was amended by ‘Pers.’ who is Christiaan Hendrik Persoon (1761-1836), South African born botanist, educated in Europe, maintained a large herbarium, published Synopsis Plantarum, describing 20,000 species, but best known for his work in the fungi.
+His work was amended in 1807 by ‘Pers.’ who is Christiaan Hendrik Persoon (1761-1836), South African born botanist, educated in Europe, maintained a large herbarium, published Synopsis Plantarum, describing 20,000 species, but best known for his work in the fungi.
 The names C. glauca and Capnoides sempervirens were once used to describe Pale Corydalis but neither are an accepted name today.

 Comparisons: This species is distinguished from some other Corydalis species by the pink petals tipped in yellow, the inner petals having a clawed base longer than the blade of the petal, the lack of crests on the outer petals, its annual to biennial life, and small seeds (not greater than 1 mm).
 The non-native species, Fumewort, Corydalis solida, is present in the Garden.

 Above: Illustration by Mary Walcott.
 Drawing ©Flora of North America

 Below: 1st photo - The pinkish flowers of Pale Corydalis.
 2nd photo - the inflorescence.
 Photos ©Wisconsin Flora.
 1st - Keir Morse; 2nd - Derek Anderson.